 Traumatic childhood experiences, particularly the stresses of sexual or physical abuse or parental deprivation, are associated with suicide attempts and perhaps completed suicide.

-Suicide runs in families, so a family history of suicide or suicide attempts is associated with an increased risk of suicide in susceptible people.
+Suicide runs in families, so a family history of suicide, suicide attempts, or mental disorders is associated with an increased risk of suicide in susceptible people.

-Choice of methods is determined by many things, including cultural factors and availability as well as the seriousness of intent.
+Choice of method for suicide is determined by many things, including cultural factors and availability as well as the seriousness of intent.
 Some methods (eg, jumping from heights) make survival virtually impossible, whereas others (eg, drug ingestion) may allow rescue.
 However, using a method that proves not to be fatal does not necessarily imply that the intent was less serious.